Introduction to Unary Operators in JavaScript

 2. Unary Negation(-)

-It also works in a similar fashion as Unary plus with a mere difference that it includes the operand preceded with the operand and then converts the unary plus operand with the same function which makes the value as negated.
-In short performing unary negation and unary plus on top of unary negation makes the value negated with same function as non-numbers.
-This program demonstrates the Unary Negation operation which gives the negative value once applied with the value of the key.
+It also works similarly to Unary Plus with the mere difference that it includes the operand preceded with the operand and then converts the unary plus operand with the same function, which negates the value.
+In short, performing unary negation and unary plus on top of unary negation makes the value negated with the same function as non-numbers.
+This program demonstrates the Unary Negation operation, which gives the negative value once applied with the value of the key.

 Code: